TheMrRandomDude/SDRConsole-to-SDR-compatible-IQ-converter/README.md

 The requirements are:

-- Modules: tkinter, ffmpeg-python (They can be installed with pip on Windows or pip3 on Linux).
+- Modules: tkinter.

-It's intended for python3.
+It's intended for python3.8.2.

+It utilizes ffmpeg binaries from https://ffbinaries.com/downloads and the libav codec.

 ________________________
-          Goals:
+# Goals:

 Wrote the app. ✔️

 Confirmed Working on Windows. ✔️

-Confirmed Working on Linux. 📝 TODO
+Port for Linux. 📝 TODO

 Write a better GUI. 📝 TODO

 Write an automatic audio normalizer to -3dBFS. 📝 TODO

+Add multiprocessing support for libav and asynchronous processing of files. 📝 TODO